mercoglianoisidoro/eks-exercise/README.md

 The module eks_on_ecs let to install EKS using EC2 instances as data plane.

 Supported features:
-- autoscaler (it create the needed policies)
+- autoscaler (it create the needed policies) - this need the helm chart base_eks
 - load balancers (it create the needed policies)
-- cloudwatch logs groups used by the fluentbit/cloudwatch agent (in particular it let to set the retentions and to create the needed policies: TODO: policies too open)
+- cloudwatch logs groups used by the fluentbit/cloudwatch agent (in particular it let to set the retention periods and to create the needed policies: TODO: policies too open) - this need the helm chart base_eks
-- instantiate the iodc provider (aws_iam_openid_connect_provider resource)
+- instantiate the iodc provider (aws_iam_openid_connect_provider resource): this let to use AWS IAM to connect to AWS services
-- policies to let the use IAM for pods
+- policies to let the use AWS IAMs by pods

 ## How to